LearnOnDemandSystems/docs/lod/container-registries.md

     - **Organization**: Select the organization that the container registry will be     available to.

-    - **Address**: Enter the web address where the container registry is hosted.
+    - **Address**: Enter the full address of the registry, e.g. registry.hub.docker.com.
     - **Enabled**: Check this box to enable the container registry for use.

     - **Allow Push**: Check this box to allow container changes to be pushed to the    container registry.
 If this is not enabled, container changes cannot be persisted   from a running lab to this container registry.